CSteen57/SteenCorp-AD-Lab/Phases/Phase3_Networking.md

 - A structured IP Address Management (IPAM) plan was designed
 - The Domain Controller (DC01) was configured as the central authority
 - DHCP services were implemented for dynamic client configuration
+- DNS services were expanded to include forward and reverse lookup
 - Real-world networking issues were encountered and resolved

 This phase emphasizes not just configuration, but **troubleshooting and validation**, which are critical skills in real IT environments.